oracle/python-oracledb/doc/src/api_manual/module.rst

         The default value of the ``retry_delay`` parameter was changed from 0 seconds to 1 second.
 The default value of the ``tcp_connect_timeout`` parameter was changed from 60.0 seconds to 20.0 seconds.
+The ``ssl_version`` parameter was added.

     .. versionchanged:: 2.1.0